jreisinger/hugo/content/cv.md

 title: "CV"
 ---

-I have been doing IT related stuff for companies of varied sizes and types for *10+ years*.
-My experience is mainly in *systems administration* and *IT security*.
-I have touched several infrastructures and written quite a few *scripts/programs*.
+I have been doing IT related stuff for companies of varied sizes and types for **10+ years**.
+My experience is mainly in **systems administration** and IT **security**.
+I tend to specialize in **automation** and tools building.
+I have touched several infrastructures and written quite a few scripts or **programs**.
 I try to stay on top of new technologies and practices and use them when/where appropriate.
 I am not bad at managing smaller projects and teams.
-I can *communicate* well with technical and non-technical folks.
+I can **communicate** well with technical and non-technical folks.

 ### Selected employment history